TrevorFryman/AI-Accelerated-Discovery-of-New-Solvents-for-Critical-Metal-Recovery/README.md

 * green_solvents-main contains a dataset used to train the production-level ML model references in [Predicting Solvent Greenness wiki page](https://github.com/TrevorFryman/AI-Accelerated-Discovery-of-New-Solvents-for-Critical-Metal-Recovery/wiki/Predicting-Solvent-Greenness) as well as the _GreenSolventDB_.

-* PersonalPrediction contains all my personal work done on this project.
+* PersonalPrediction contains my work done on this project with ML models.
 > * Simple ML Models
 > * Greenness ML Models
 > * Metal-Ligand ML Model